rodolfo-viana/site/content/projetos/alesp-kmeans/index.md

 [^7]: Instituto Brasileiro de Geografia e Estatística.
 IPCA.
 Disponível em: https://www.ibge.gov.br/estatisticas/economicas/precos-e-custos/9256-indice-nacional-de-precos-ao-consumidor-amplo.html?=&t=series-historicas Acesso em: 26 março 2023.
 [^8]: MacQueen, J. 1967.
 Some methods for classification and analysis of multivariate observations.
 In: 5th Berkeley Symposium on Mathematical Statistics and Probability, 1967, Los Angeles, LA, Estados Unidos, Anais… p.
 281-297.
 [^9]: Joshi, K.D.; Nalwade, P.S.
 2012.
 Modified K-Means for better initial cluster centres.
 International Journal of Computer Science and Mobile Computing 7: 219-223.
+[^10]: Schubert, E. 2023.
+Stop using the elbow criterion for k-means and how to choose the number of clusters instead.
+SIGKDD Explorations Newsletter 25: 36-42.
+[^11]: Caliński, T.; Harabasz, J. 1974.
+A dendrite method for cluster analysis.
+Communications in Statistics 3: 1-27.
-[^10]: Morissette, L.; Chartier, S. 2013.
+[^12]: Morissette, L.; Chartier, S. 2013.
 The K-Means clustering technique: General considerations and implementation in Mathematica.
 Tutorials in Quantitative Methods for Psychology 9: 15-24.
-[^11]: Arthur, D.; Vassilvitskii, S. 2007.
+[^13]: Arthur, D.; Vassilvitskii, S. 2007.
 K-Means++: The advantages of careful seeding.
 Proceedings of Annual ACM-SIAM Symposium on Discrete Algorithms: 1027-1035.
-[^12]: Rousseeuw, P.J.
+[^14]: Rousseeuw, P.J.
 1987.
 Silhouettes: A graphical aid to the interpretation and validation of cluster analysis.
 Journal of Computational and Applied Mathematics 20: 53-65.
-[^13]: Davies, D.L.; Bouldin, D.W.
+[^15]: Davies, D.L.; Bouldin, D.W.
 1979.
 A cluster separation measure.
 IEEE Transactions on Pattern Analysis and Machine Intelligence 2: 224–227.
-[^14]: Chandola, V; Banerjee, A.; Kumar, V. 2009.
+[^16]: Chandola, V; Banerjee, A.; Kumar, V. 2009.
 Anomaly detection: a survey.
 Association for Computing Machinery Computing Surveys 41: 1-58.